mozilla/gecko-dev/docs/performance/jit_profiling_with_perf.md

 ![](img/annotation.png)

+## Profiling with samply

+[Samply](https://github.com/mstange/samply) is another profiling tool available that can help simplify a lot of the command line steps required to assemble the jitdump and perf profile output files.
+Samply also has the capability of displaying the profile using the Firefox Profiler front-end.
+Further installation and usage instructions can be found at [https://github.com/mstange/samply](https://github.com/mstange/samply).

 ## Build setup

-To enable JIT profiling with perf jitdump, you must build Firefox or the JS shell with the following flag:
+JIT profiling with perf jitdump is **enabled by default for nightly builds** in the shell and browser.

+If you wish to disable jitdump support in your build, then you can include the following build flag:

 ```
-ac_add_options --enable-perf
+ac_add_options --disable-jitdump
 ```

 ## Environment Variables